FunkFrog/ShareSuite/README.md

 - Resolved a minor issue with 3d printers
 - Resolved a minor issue with Ghor's Tome
 - Added a field "InteractablesOffset" to the scaling config allowing for more control over the game's balance

-### `2.4.0`
-- Introduces a new Sacrifice fix to fix poor drop rates with larger groups of people
-  - Thanks to raeon for the PR!

-### `2.3.0`
-- Fixed a bug where scrapper wouldn't output the correct amount of scrap

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**